eDi9root/eDi9root/README.md

 ## 📫 WhoamI

-- 🔭 Currently working on CocktailCrafter with Next.js and TailwindCss
+- 🔭 Currently working on Saas Automation builder for Security
 - 🎓 Studying Honours Mathematics with Information Technology at the University of Waterloo, Graduating Sept'24
 - 🌱 Passionate about Software Development, Cybersecurity
--  💬 Ask me about Python, C++, React.js
+-  💬 Ask me about Python, C++, Next.js

 ## ⚒️ Technical Skills
 <p align="center">